Middle Ages: New kingdoms and Byzantine revival

-Byzantium revived its fortunes under Emperor Basil I (r.
+In Eastern Europe, Byzantium revived its fortunes under Emperor Basil I (r.
 867–886) and his successors Leo VI (r.
 886–912) and Constantine VII (r.
 913–959), members of the Macedonian dynasty.
-Commerce revived and the emperors oversaw the extension of a uniform administration to all the provinces.
-The imperial court was the centre of a revival of classical learning, a process known as the Macedonian Renaissance.
-Writers such as John Geometres (fl. early 10th century) composed new hymns, poems, and other works.
+Commerce revived, and the emperors oversaw the extension of a uniform administration to all the provinces.
 The military was reorganised, which allowed the emperors John I (r.
 969–976) and Basil II (r.
 976–1025) to expand the frontiers of the empire on all fronts.
-Missionary efforts by both Eastern and Western clergy resulted in the conversion of the Moravians, Danubian Bulgars, Czechs, Poles, Magyars, and the inhabitants of the Kievan Rus'.
-Moravia fell victim to Magyar invasions around 900, Bulgaria to Byzantine expansionism between 971 and 1018.
-After the fall of Moravia, dukes of the Czech Přemyslid dynasty consolidated authority in Bohemia although they had to acknowledge the German kings' suzerainty.
-In Poland, the destruction of old power centres and construction of new strongholds accompanied the formation of state under the Piast dukes in the second half of the 10th century.
-During the same period, the princes of the Árpád dynasty applied extensive violence to crush opposition by rival Magyar chieftains in Hungary.
-The Rurikid princes of Kievan Rus' replaced the Khazars as the hegemon power of East Europe's vast forest zones after Rus' raiders sacked the Khazar capital Atil in 965.
+The imperial court was the centre of a revival of classical learning, a process known as the Macedonian Renaissance.
+Writers such as John Geometres (fl. early 10th century) composed new hymns, poems, and other works.
+Missionary efforts by both Eastern and Western clergy resulted in the conversion of the Moravians, Bulgars, Bohemians, Poles, Magyars, and Slavic inhabitants of the Kievan Rus'.
+These conversions contributed to the founding of political states in the lands of those peoples—the states of Moravia, Bulgaria, Bohemia, Poland, Hungary, and the Kievan Rus'.
+Bulgaria, which was founded around 680, at its height reached from Budapest to the Black Sea and from the Dnieper River in modern Ukraine to the Adriatic Sea.
+By 1018, the last Bulgarian nobles had surrendered to the Byzantine Empire.